-In our 8 Fig Recipes To Make You Smile you’ll find many ideas for figs, bacon, bleu cheese and other delights.
+In our 8 Fig Recipes you’ll find many ideas for figs, bacon, bleu cheese, and other delights.

 Cut figs in half lengthwise.
 Put figs cut-side down in a pan with 1 tablespoon each of honey and melted butter.
 Cook until the figs slightly brown.
 Serve with whipped cream, your favorite ice cream or yogurt.